prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 Why?

-I've procured the 7 best case fans in 2018 – including the best 120mm case fan and the best 140mm case fan for your next gaming PC.
+I've procured the 13 best case fans in 2018, from 80mm case fans all the way up to 200mm case fans.

 *Let's get started:*